 The landlord can terminate the tenant if:

 - It is the rental of single rooms which are part of the landlord’s home.
-The notice of termination is a minimum of one month.
+The notice of termination is a minimum of 1 month.

 - It is a residential apartment in a house with two residential apartments, where the landlord lives in one of them.
-The notice of termination is a minimum of one year.
+The notice of termination is a minimum of 1 year.

 When a rental contract is dissolved, the contract ends with immediate effect.
 If the tenant violates the rental contract or the rental act, the landlord may dissolve the contract with immediate effect.

 The landlord might dissolve the rental contract, if you as a tenant violate your obligations - that is, violate the rental contract or the clause in the rental act section § 182.
 The landlord may dissolve the tenant, if the tenant i.a.: